 Tests Required for Senior CDL Renewal

 Federal law requires a CDL drivers license renewal with endorsement “H” (Hazardous Materials or HAZMAT, any size) to complete a security threat assessment by the Transportation Security Administration (TSA).
-A senior driver must also pass the "H" endorsement test to retain his or her CDL, but only within the two years preceding a license transfer if he or she is transferring a CDL from one state to another.
-Learn more about CDL testing in our complimentary guide.
+A senior driver must also pass the “H” endorsement test to retain his or her CDL, but only within the two years preceding a license transfer if he or she is transferring a CDL from one state to another.

-Database Checks for Senior CDL Renewals
+About Database Checks for Senior CDL Renewals

 When a senior driver attempts a DMV CDL renewal, the state must perform a check of its database, and also the databases of the Commercial Driver’s License Information System (CDLIS) and National Driver Register (NDR).
 The state must notify the CDLIS of a senior driver’s issuance, renewal, transfer or upgrade of a CDL license within 10 calendar days, beginning on the date of the CDL license issuance or renewal.
 This check is crucial when approving a commercial drivers license renewal, because it ensures that the senior driver has no disqualifications in that state, or any other.
 This CDL license renewal step also double-checks that a senior driver does not already possess a commercial license from more than one state, which is illegal.